icgood/pysasl/README.md

     challenges = []
     while True:
         try:
+            creds, _ = mech.server_attempt(challenges)
-            return mech.server_attempt(challenges)
+            return creds
         except ServerChallenge as chal:
             challenges.append(chal)
             sock.send(chal.get_challenge() + b'\r\n')
             chal.set_response(sock.recv(1024).rstrip(b'\r\n'))
 ```

-It's worth noting that implemenations are not quite that simple.
+It's worth noting that implementations are not quite that simple.
 Most will
 expect all transmissions to base64-encoded, often with a prefix before the
 server challenges such as `334` or `+`.
 See the appropriate RFC for your
 protocol, such as [RFC 4954 for SMTP][3] or [RFC 3501 for IMAP][4].